 4. Resist Treat Temptation

-7. Have a Solution for Scratching
+7. Find a Scratching Solution

 You can’t blame a cat for needing to scratch!
 Every cat has a natural instinct to do so.
 To protect that new dining room set, make sure they have a scratching post for when they get the urge.
 Initially, you might want to sprinkle it with catnip and put it right in the center of the room so it’s easy to find.
 Once the training is complete, it can be moved to a less conspicuous spot.

-This the perfect time to run your hand over your cat’s entire body looking for any lumps or abnormalities.
+While you’re brushing, this is the perfect time to run your hand over your cat’s entire body looking for any lumps or abnormalities.
 Develop a pattern so that you become familiar with your cat and can notice anything different.

 Cats are creatures of habit and are normally very consistent with their behaviors.
 If your cat starts acting strangely it could be an indication that something isn’t right and your veterinarian should be contacted immediately.